cnguyen10/cnguyen10.github.io/_posts/2021-06-29-meta-learning-a-cross-validation-perspective.md

                 \end{aligned}
                 \tag{fine-tuning}
             \]
-            Comparing to the objective of meta-learning in (meta_learning), the objective function of fine-tuning in \eqref{eq:fine_tuning_formulation} is a constrained optimisation which is much easier to solve.
+            Comparing to the objective of meta-learning in (meta_learning), the objective function of fine-tuning in Eq. (fine-tuning) is a constrained optimisation which is much easier to solve.
 Due to the simplicity optimising on a single training task, fine-tuning requires a decent number of training examples on the target tasks to fine-tune \(\mathbf{w}_{t}\).
 In contrast, meta-learning works on several training tasks, and can quickly adapt to a new task with only a few training examples.
         </div>
     </section>
     <section>